...

-1.6 to 2.2 grams of protein per kilogram of body weight daily
+Aim for about 1.6 to 2.2 grams of protein per kilogram of your body weight each day.

 Daily Protein Needs for Muscle Gain (Based on Weight)